tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 ```

 - Not like a regular function that we call multiple times, it is a one off for creating a scope.
-- It is not a function definition because the keyword `function` is not the first thing in the statement.
+- It is not a function declaration because the keyword `function` is not the first thing in the statement.
-- The enclosing `()` are there for no other purpose than to syntactically change it into an expression instead of an expression.
+- The enclosing `()` are there for no other purpose than to syntactically change it into an expression instead of a declaration.
-- There are a variety of syntactic ways to change a function into an expression instead of a definition.
+- There are a variety of syntactic ways to change a function into an expression instead of a declaration.
 - Instead of the surrounding `()` you can use a unary operator like `+`, `!`, `-`, `~` or even the lesser known `delete` or `void` operators.
 - Each of those would change it into a function expression end enable it to execute.
 - By turning a function into an expression we avoid polluting the enclosing scope.